 We often travel with our most important documents, including passport, driver’s license, credit and debit cards, insurance information and even occasionally a Social Security card or birth certificate.
-Preempt any pickpockets by wearing a neck or waist wallet underneath your shirt, and if you feel in danger, yell, “Police!”
-Pickpockets become squeamish around attention-drawing targets.
+Pre-empt any pickpockets and keep your documents secured by wearing a neck or waist wallet underneath your shirt or hidden.

 Be Wary of Shared and Unsecured Internet Connections